dgaydukov/cert-aws/sa/files/sa.md

     ]
 }
 ```
-You can restrict any resource by 2FA using
+You can restrict any resource by 2FA using:
 * MultiFactorAuthPresent (existence) - if user used 2FA.
 The key is only present when the user authenticates with short-term credentials, for long-term value=null.
 * MultiFactorAuthAge (duration) - numeric value how long ago short-term credentials with 2FA were created.
 If credentials were created without 2FA, value=null.
 Limit access by number of seconds, when otp code was set. `"Condition":{"NumericLessThan":{"aws:MultiFactorAuthAge":"30"}}` - set restriction that would allow access only if you enter 2FA 30 or less seconds from the time of the api call